LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

   \> **java -jar SpeedGuide.jar [connection parameters]**

   When launching the executable JAR, users optionally specify command-line options and have the opportunity to see the output on the console.

 * #### Launching the windows wrapper EXE

   \> **SpeedGuide.exe [options]**

   The windows wrapper is strictly a GUI based facility that does not have an explicit console attached.
 Thus, no output can be viewed on the console.
 However, users can capture the output within a file.  for example:

   \> **SpeedGuide.exe>output.txt [connection parameters]**

 #### Command-line Options

-    ************* Elektron Connection Parameters **************
+    ************* ADS Connection Parameters **************
     --host=hostname:port    Required.
-Elektron Server address/hostname and port of your Market Data server.
+ADS Server address/hostname and port of your Market Data server.
 Syntax: <host/ip>:<port>.
 Eg: elektron:14002 or 192.168.1.1:14002 --service=serviceName   Required.
-Elektron Service Name providing market data content.
+AD Service Name providing market data content.
                             Eg: ELEKTRON_AD.
     --user=userName         Optional.
 DACS User name required if authentication is enabled on server.
                             Note: if no user name is provided, the utility will use your desktop login